McLean Hospital 115 Mill Street Belmont, MA 02478

 The continuum of care at 3East offers young people the care they need in settings designed to allow them to focus on recovery.
 All of our programs boast well-appointed treatment areas and serene environments designed with privacy and comfort in mind.

 Single and double bedrooms throughout East House offer plenty of natural light and scenic views of McLean’s tree-lined campus.
-Residents in our intensive programs can opt for catered meals or order takeout food and can utilize our dining area for communal meals.
-We also offer a classroom for residents who are ready to devote time to academics while continuing their treatment.
+Individuals in our intensive programs can opt for catered meals or order takeout food and can utilize our dining area for communal meals.
+We also offer a classroom for those who are ready to devote time to academics while continuing their treatment.

 Part of residential treatment is learning to apply new coping strategies to everyday activities.
 Program outings are arranged on a regular basis, including dining at restaurants or other community activities designed so patients can work on improving social skills.

 Located in nearby Cambridge, Massachusetts, the 3East Cambridge Residence is a modern ten-bedroom home-like setting.
 A modern and spacious kitchen is among the many amenities we offer.
-Residents can converse over catered or home-cooked dinners in the residence, or as they dine at restaurants in Cambridge.
+Patients can converse over catered or home-cooked dinners in the residence, or as they dine at restaurants in Cambridge.
 Our location offers proximity to an eclectic mix of museums, music, restaurants, boutiques, and theaters.
-Easy access to public transportation allows residents to make use of all the resources available in the Greater Boston area.
-Residents often engage in part-time employment, academics, and/or volunteer activities in the local communities.
+Easy access to public transportation allows individuals to make use of all the resources available in the Greater Boston area.
+Patients often engage in part-time employment, academics, and/or volunteer activities in the local communities.

 Our self-pay programs offer varying levels of care to address the specific needs, diagnoses, and challenges of each of our patients.
 The programs are specifically designed to provide options for patients at different phases of the treatment and recovery process.